Â©2023 by Corbin Ball, CMP, CSP

 Tablet computers become the fasted adopted technology hardware in history.

-Active Networks acquires StarCite.
+The Active Network acquires StarCite.
 Previous merges of these two companies include some of the major pioneers of meetings technology: RegWeb, b-there, seeUthere, PlanSoft, OnVantage, RegOnline and WingateWeb -- another step in the consolidation of major meetings technology companies.

 Multi-event apps are developed by most of the major event app providers.
 These template-driven programs allowed meeting hosts holding many events each year to reduce costs, speed delivery and make it easier for attendees to access.